 When it comes to placing a claim, the last thing you would expect is to have it denied.
-Exclusions can cause your claim to be denied, however, but knowing what these exclusions are beforehand can make the claim process smoother.
+Exclusions can cause your claim to be denied, however, knowing what these exclusions are beforehand can make the claim process smoother.
 Here is what you need to know.

 Guilty of non-disclosure